Refine and Represent: Region-to-Object Representation Learning: Results

-\paragraph{Optimization} We follow the optimization details of BYOL (full details in Supplementary \ref{sec:pretraining_detail}).
-Specifically, we use a base learning rate of 0.3, which is scaled linearly to batch size, and a weight decay of $10^{-6}$.
-The learning rate is decayed by a cosine schedule after a warmup period which is one percent of the total pretraining time, e.g. 300 epochs of pretraining uses 3 warmup epochs.
-Our target network's parameter $\tau$, which details the tradeoff between the current parameters in the target and online networks, is increased over training following a cosine schedule.
-We use the LARS optimizer with a global batch size of 4096 distributed over 128 NVIDIA V100 GPUs.
-Our models are trained using PyTorch \citep{NEURIPS2019_9015}.
+\paragraph{Optimization} We follow the optimization details of BYOL (full details in Appendix).
+Specifically, we use a base learning rate of 0.3, which is scaled linearly to the product of the batch size and $K$, and a weight decay of $10^{-6}$.
+The learning rate is decayed by a cosine schedule after a warmup period which is one percent of the total pretraining time, \eg 300 epochs of pretraining uses 3 warmup epochs.
+Our target network's parameter $\tau$, used in the exponential moving average (EMA), is increased over training following a cosine schedule.
+We use the LARS optimizer with a global batch size of 4096 distributed over 128 NVIDIA V100 GPUs using PyTorch 1.10 \cite{NEURIPS2019_9015}.

-\paragraph{Refinement} We generate $100$ segments for each image using SLIC.
-We perform K-means with $K$ initially set to 128.
-We use a cosine scheduler that decreases the value of K from 128 to 4 over the course of training.
-See Appendix \ref{sec:pretraining_detail} for additional experimental details.
+\paragraph{Mask Prediction} We precompute $100$ regions for each image using SLIC.
+We use a cosine scheduler that decreases the value of $K$, used in $K$-means, from 128 to 4 over the course of training.
+See Appendix for details.